-Once You Have Selected A Candidate...
+Once You Have Selected a Candidate...

-1. Reference Checks
+1. Reference Checks and Background Checks

 It is strongly recommended that reference checks and criminal background checks are conducted prior to extending an offer of employment.
-Human Resources has access to recruiting consultants are available to provide assistance to hiring managers in obtaining references.
+Human Resources is available to provide assistance to hiring managers in obtaining references and background checks.